 In preparing the condensed consolidated financial statements in conformity with U.S. generally accepted accounting principles, management must make decisions that impact the reported amounts and the related disclosures.
 Such decisions include the selection of the appropriate accounting principles to be applied and the assumptions on which to base accounting estimates.
-In reaching such decisions, management applies judgments based on its understanding and analysis of the relevant circumstances, historical experience and other available information.
-Actual amounts could differ from those estimated at the time the consolidated financial statements are prepared.
-Note 2 to the consolidated financial statements in the Company's 2006 consolidated financial statements of the condensed consolidated financial statements in the Company's 2006 consolidated financial statements of the condensed consolidated financial statements and the assumptions made in determining specific amounts.
+In reaching such decisions, management applies judgments based on its understanding and analysis of the relevant circumstances, historical experience, and other available information.
+Actual amounts could differ from those estimated at the time the consolidated financial statements in CPI's 2006 consolidated financial statements provides a summary of significant accounting policies followed in the preparation of the condensed consolidated financial statements.
+Other footnotes in CPI's 2006 consolidated financial statements describe various elements of the condensed consolidated financial statements and the assumptions made in determining specific amounts.

-Initial public offering costs are included in non-current assets and will be accounted for as equity or expensed based on the outcome of the initial public offering.
-Accounts payable and other liabilities include \$1.1 million of unpaid costs related to our initial public offering.
+Initial public offering costs are included in non-current assets and will be accounted for as a reduction of equity or expensed based on the outcome of the initial public offering.

-The condensed consolidated financial statements include the accounts of Cumberland and its subsidiaries.
-All significant intercompany accounts and transactions have been eliminated in consolidation.
+The condensed consolidated financial statements include the accounts of CPI and its subsidiaries.
+All significant intercompany accounts and transactions have been eliminated in consolidation